kadir-gunel/iceceng23/README.md

 1. Download [Julia](julia.com)
   - All experiments are done with Julia version 1.8
-2. Install dependent packages
-  - Knet
-  - BSON
-  - JLD2
+2. Install dependent packages.
+It is better to create separate virtual environments for different minimization methods since each dependent to different packages.
+  - For **Entropy Minimization experiments**
-  - CUDA
+    - Knet, JLD2, CUDA
+  - For **Distance Minimization experiments**
-  - ...
+    - Flux, BSON, ...

 3. Download data
 4. Execute